 Category 4C are located on Deck 7

 Category 4D are located on Deck 6

-There is usually not that much of a price difference between the letter categories.
-The only difference is the higher decks tend to command the slightly higher price.
+There is usually not that much of a price difference between these categories.
+The only difference is the higher decks tend to command a slightly higher price.

 The picture above shows the round bath with the shower over.
 As you can see it is not particularly big to use as a bath.

 Deluxe Oceanview Family Stateroom with Oversized Verandah Category 4E

 These have larger balconies and are located only on Deck 5.
 They are exactly the same size and configuration as all of the Deluxe Oceanview Family Staterooms on the Disney Fantasy except these only sleep 3 or 4 guests.

 They do not have the extra Murphy Bed.

 The location on Deck 5 is a good one for the Kid’s Clubs and the Buena Vista Theatre.